ChuckHill2/VideoLibrarian/Readme.md

     keys.
 Arrow keys scroll by 1/10 height (or width) of the current tile.
     Alt-arrow keys scroll by 1 pixel.

--   Clicking on title opens the movie in the default video player.
+-   Clicking on title opens the video in the default video player.

 -   Clicking on the description (or small tile body), opens the full summary in a popup window.